raghavranjan/biztalk-docs/biztalk/install-and-config-guides/configure-biztalk-server.md

       You can keep the default database names, or enter something custom.

     - **BizTalk Administrative Roles**: You can keep the default group names, or enter something custom.
-If SQL Server is on another computer, enter the domain accounts.
+If SQL Server is on another computer, enter the domain groups.

 ### Configure the BizTalk Runtime